Description

 MaxDD:

-• Looking at the maximum DrawDown of -14.4 days in the last 5 years of Global Market Rotation Strategy, we see it is relatively larger, thus better in comparison to the benchmark ACWI (-33.5 days)
+• The maximum drop from peak to valley over 5 years of Global Market Rotation Strategy is -14.4 days, which is larger, thus better compared to the benchmark ACWI (-33.5 days) in the same period.

-• Looking at maximum drop from peak to valley in of -10.4 days in the period of the last 3 years, we see it is relatively larger, thus better in comparison to ACWI (-26.4 days).
+• Looking at maximum drop from peak to valley in of -10.4 days in the period of the last 3 years, we see it is relatively greater, thus better in comparison to ACWI (-26.4 days).

 MaxDuration: